SteveHawes/svySecurity/api-doc-helper/README.md

 `

 After the result output file is generated it will be opened so you can copy its contents and update the GitHub wiki page as needed.
 If a default program is not set for markdown *.md* you will be prompted to select an application to open the *.md* file with.

+The *generate-api-doc.bat* helps with the task automation.
+However the *api-doc-tool* can be used directly by executing:

+`
+> node "prepare-md.js" -s sourceFile -d destinationFile `